pietg/single_index/README.md

 compares the simple score estimator (SSE), the efficient score estimator (ESE) and the least squares estimator (LSE) with the algorithm of the R package EDR and the penalized least squares estimator (PLSE), using smoothing splines.

 I could not remove the text that is produced during the runs for the EDR package.
-In the diectory ``Comparisons'' the PLSE is computed using the R package "simest", with the slight modification "NewSimEst.R", kindly provided to me by the authors of the package.
+In the directory ``Comparisons'' the PLSE is computed using the R package "simest", with the slight modification "NewSimEst.R", kindly provided to me by the authors of the package.
 At the end of the run, the least squares estimate of the link function, corresponding to the ESE algorithm, is shown for the last sample (blue step function), together with the underlying link function (red dashed function) and the points of the sample, plotted in the scale provided by the estimate of the regression parameter alpha.

 In the directory ``Single_index_Lagrange'' the PLSE is computed by the Lagrange method, and here the PLSE, computed using the R package "simest", is called PLSE2.
 This directory is the companion of the manuscript http://dutiosb.twi.tudelft.nl/%7Epietg/Single_index_Lagrange.pdf.